masonheverett/advent-of-code/README.md

 ### Archived Solutions

-Please note that archived solutions are not updated as dependencies are updated.
+Please note that archived solutions are not updated as dependencies are updated, and testing an archived solution is not possible with `npm start`.